mksamelson/mksamelson.github.io/_posts/2020-04-22-wordcloud.md

 was all for re-opening the economy the prior week.)

 Notably, the Kemp word cloud has several words which capture the tone of his briefing:
 The "state", "work", "people", "Georgia", "health".
+Sets the tone - doesn't it?

-However, the word cloud *misses* the suscint announcement that Georgia will allow the selective opening of designated business - clearly the central point of this particular update.
-This highlights the way frequency word clouds can and can't be used.
+However, the word cloud *misses* the succinct announcement that Georgia will allow the selective opening of designated business - clearly the central point of this particular update.

+This is where the word cloud falls short.
+It doesn't *fail* - but it falls short.
+This example highlights that word clouds and word use frequency will not detect important points or speech details that are expressed one time and not repeated.